Compass: North, East, South and West

 A Compass Bearing tells us Direction

-The 4 main directions are North, South, East and West (going clockwise they are NESW).
+The 4 main directions are North, East, South and West, going clockwise.

 How to remember?